 formerly citizens' greener Evanston

-In a few short decades we must rapidly accelerate our progress on two monumental and intertwined challenges:
+In a very short time we must rapidly accelerate progress on two huge and intertwined challenges:

 Minimizing Greenhouse Gases